Skip to main content

 • The chosen composers are expected to all attend reading session activities.
 If a selected composer is unable to attend the reading, another composer’s work will be chosen.

-• NB The TSO does not provide travel or accommodation costs for composers to attend either the preparatory session with TSO Library or the Orchestral Score Reading Session.
+• NB: The TSO does not provide travel or accommodation costs for composers to attend either the preparatory session with the TSO Library or the Orchestral Score Reading Session.
+The TSO can supply composers with invitation letters to support applications to travel grants.

 Submission Guidelines